Monroe Avenue Green Street Retrofit

 How did Barton & Loguidice provide a solution?

-Site improvements near the main campus of the Brighton Central School District addressed both pedestrian safety and environmental sustainability.
-Improvements included re-locating sidewalks away from busy streets, widening the sidewalks to 7 feet to accommodate shared use, using porous concrete to reduce stormwater runoff, implementing rain gardens that enhance stormwater management and serve as a buffer between cars and people, and creating an improved pedestrian realm to encourage walking and riding.
+Site improvements that ran near the main campus of the Brighton Central School District addressed both pedestrian safety and environmental sustainability.
+These included re-locating sidewalks away from busy streets, widening the sidewalks to 7 feet to accommodate shared use, using porous concrete to reduce stormwater runoff, implementing rain gardens that enhance stormwater management and serve as a buffer between cars and people, and creating an improved pedestrian realm to encourage walking and riding.

 Why was the project a success?